posted byShotaro Nabeya04/01/2021

 The anxiety could be sparked from the feeling of loneliness and boredom or even because of a traumatic experience in the past while left alone.

 To treat separation anxiety in your beloved dogs, consider taking them out for a walk before you leave, this will tire your dog out causing them to fall asleep.

-Food puzzle toys for dogs are also a great way to keep your dog busy and away from boredom while you are out.
-Healing crystals such as the black obsidian is also believed by some to radiate calming energy and reduce feelings of loneliness.
+Fetch toys for dogs are also a great way to keep your dog busy and away from boredom while you are out.
+Healing crystals such as black obsidian is also believed by some to radiate calming energy and reduce feelings of loneliness.

 Dogs that have spent a period of their time in rescue shelters often have memories of being left alone and also the traumatic experience of being brought to a shelter.

 This unpredictable change of routine and environment is what likely causes the anxiety to develop as they are afraid of a similar situation from happening.

 Maintaining the same routine every day, such as the same feeding or exercising time, is the best way to counteract shelter dog anxiety.

 If not handled properly, it could develop into separation anxiety and general anxiety disorder.